Black History Month Lesson Plan: 14 Ideas for 2026

 3. Map historical claims and counterclaims on a shared digital board using cited evidence.

-4. Craft bio-poems that connect a figure’s choices to broader historical contexts.
+4. Craft bio poems that connect a figure’s choices to broader historical contexts.

-Student product: A Living History Portfolio with primary-source analyses, reflective mini-essays, and a digital StoryMap.
+Student product: A Living History Portfolio with primary source analyses, reflective mini essays, and a digital StoryMap.

-2. Complete Theme Lessons Based Around Black History (Free Black History Activities)
+2. Complete Theme Lessons Based Around Black History

 Thematic units (Innovation, Civic Leadership, Culture) help students see patterns across eras rather than isolated facts.
-Learners synthesize achievements and obstacles, build empathy, and make cross-curricular connections as they research, compare, and present findings rooted in primary evidence.
+Learners synthesize achievements and obstacles, build empathy, and make cross curricular connections as they research, compare, and present findings rooted in primary evidence.

 Make it happen: